 We feed our Bengals with home made food twice a day (morning and evening) supplemented with Hill's kibbles during the other times of the day.

-We also sometimes feed them with Hill's wet food.
+We also occasionally feed them Hill's wet food.

 We also feed them with appropriate raw meat.

 Our home made food consists of: chicken, chicken livers and hearts, salmon, canned tuna and sardines (the ones appositely made for cat consumption).
-We usually add a very small amount of cooked vegetables (butternut/sweet potato/carrot/baby marrow/) and rice which are processed together, a small amount of gelatine (home made from broth or cooking water) and a little sunflower oil (if necessary).
+We usually add a very small amount of cooked vegetables (butternut/sweet potato/carrot/baby marrow) and rice which are processed together, a small amount of gelatin (home made from broth or cooking water) and a little sunflower oil (if necessary).

 It is very important to start feeding them with this type of diet when they are kittens in order to get them accustomed to diet.